123mousam/Take-U-Forward-DSA-Tracker/README.md

-# TakeUForward DSA Tracker 🚀
+# 🚀 Striver's A2Z DSA Tracker

 A personal progress tracker for the TakeUForward (Striver's A2Z) Data Structures and Algorithms course.
-This repository contains my solutions and progress as I prepare for upcoming recruitment drives and technical interviews.
+This repository contains my solutions in C++ and Python as I prepare for the 2026 recruitment drives.

 ## 📊 Progress Summary
 - **Sorting I & II:** 0 / 7